lcy2723/MAVEN-FACT/README.md

 ## Overview

-MAEVN-Fact is a large-scale and high-quality event factuality detection dataset based on the MAVEN dataset.
-MAVEN-FACT includes factuality annotations of 112,276 events and supporting evidence annotations for non-factual events.
+MAEVN-FACT is a large-scale and high-quality event factuality detection dataset based on the MAVEN dataset.
+It includes factuality annotations of 112,276 events and supporting evidence annotations for non-factual events.

 ## Requirements